velocity-ci/velocity/docs/velocity/content/docs/getting-started/docker-compose.md

 +++
 date = "2012-08-15T22:32:09+01:00"
-title = "Getting Started with Docker Compose"
+title = "Getting started with Docker Compose"
 +++

 Docker Compose is the quickest way to get up and running to try Velocity CI out!